Are you a good team player? Are you able to demonstrate that skill when asked?

-You may also get questions that focus on how you’ve handled a challenging team dynamic:
+You may also get questions that focus on how you have handled a challenging team dynamic:

 - Tell me about a time when you worked with a difficult team member.

-(This one is a favorite of hiring managers and you may also want to read our post on answering behavioral questions about managing conflict)
+(This one is a favorite of hiring managers, so you may also want to read our post on answering behavioral questions about managing conflict)

 - Give me an example of a team project that failed.

 Sometimes, you may be asked specifically about experience leading a team: